devtee/batch-win-installer/readme.txt

    So regsearch.example is set to either %uninstallreg64% or %uninstallreg32% so that Batch Win Installer "knows" where to search for the program's uninstall entry in the Windows registry.
 * followup.example - this will be the cmd to run Windows 10 reg command to import example.reg.
 If Batch Win Installer is downloading the configuration files (example-install.txt and example-uninstall.txt) and it sees followup.example defined, it will download example.reg
+* getlatestversion.example  - this is set to "Y" when xidel will not be used and example-findlatestversion.txt would be used to return the latest version.
 * regurl.example - this is the url where Batch Win Installer will query using xidel.exe to find the latest version of the software.
+                   If getlatestversion.example is set to Y, this is set to the name of the batch file that would be called to get the latest version
-* regexp.example - this is the xpath expression that Batch Win Installer (using xidel.exe) will extract from the url specified in regurl.example to find the latest version of the software
+* regexp.example - this is the xpath expression that Batch Win Installer (using xidel.exe) will extract from the url specified in regurl.example to find the latest version of the software.
+				   If getlatestversion.example is set to Y, this is set to the name of the text file generated from the batch file from regurl variable that contains the latest version of the software

 example-uninstall.bat